Rules & Scoring

 We reserve the right to limit solos to 3 routines per dancer, depending on the venue capability and space.

-No Duet/Trio may compete against themselves in the same performance category with the same performers.
-There must be a 50% difference in performers to be in the same age division and same category.
+*Duet/Trio, groups, lines and production may not compete against themselves in the same performance category/level with the same performers.
+There must be less than a 50% difference in performers to be in the same age division/same category.

 Lines – performances can portray a theme or style of dance, but should not portray a storyline, plot or narrative.

-Production – May combine all ages and abilities, and may be a combination of dance styles.
-Performances must portray a storyline, plot or narrative throughout, resembling that of a film, book, play, musical, etc. Productions will compete against one another in combined designated age groups; 12 & Under (combines Mini, Petite & Junior age groups), and 13 & Over (combines Teen, Senior, and Adult age groups).
-Productions will all compete in the Majesty (Intermediate) or Supremacy (Advance) levels.
+*Production – May combine all ages and abilities, and may be a combination of dance styles.
+Performances must portray a storyline, plot or narrative throughout, resembling that of a film, book, play, musical, etc. Productions will all compete in the Majesty (Intermediate) or Supremacy (Advance) levels ONLY.

 Any dancer taking the stage before/during/at the end of a routine must be a registered dancer to the routine, regardless of the amount of time the dancer is present on stage.
 This includes any person who can be seen by the judges for any amount of time or the performer who may be in a costume that covers their face.

-Adult Age Division: Any routine averaging in age of 20 years old or above will compete in our adult division.
+Adult Age Division: All soloist, 20 years old or above, will compete in our adult division.
 All levels in the Adult division will be combined for High-Score awards.
-Adults may include teachers, professionals, parents, etc.
+Adults may include teachers, professionals, parents, etc. Any group, line or production entry containing a dancer that is 20+ years in age will automatically compete no lower than the senior age division, regardless of the average age of the entry.

 Age DivisionAge